Leadership

 Dr. Ajay Prasad is the College of Engineering Alumni Distinguished Professor and Chair of the Department of Mechanical Engineering.
 He is the founder and former Director of the Center for Fuel Cell Research which was established to facilitate coordination amongst UD faculty members working in fuel cells and the hydrogen infrastructure, and to build connections with industry.
 Professor Prasad also directs the University of Delaware Fuel Cell Bus Program whose goal is to develop and demonstrate fuel cell powered transit vehicles and hydrogen refueling stations.
 Professor Prasad’s other research interests include wind and ocean current energy, and vehicle to grid technology.
 He is also interested in energy-efficient, solar-powered buildings.

-Dr. Dana Veron is an Associate Professor in the College of Earth, Ocean, and Environment where she has an appointment in both the Department of Geography and the Physical Ocean Science and Engineering program in the School of Marine Science and Policy.
-She is a founding member of CCPI.
+Dr. Dana Veron is a Professor in the College of Earth, Ocean, and Environment where she has an appointment in both the Department of Geography and Spatial Sciences and the Physical Ocean Science and Engineering program in the School of Marine Science and Policy.
+She is a founding member of CReW.
 Dr. Veron’s recent research interests include offshore wind resource assessment, sea breeze circulation, land-ocean-atmospheric interactions, and regional climate change.
 Her research involves local-to-mesoscale atmospheric modeling along the Mid-Atlantic coastline and in the Arctic, as well as analysis of in situ observations of low-level winds and boundary layer clouds.
 Dr. Veron co-teaches the course on offshore wind power, as well as teaching courses on physical meteorology, and climate change.

 Dr. Helen Bowers is an Associate Professor in the Department of Finance in the Lerner College of Business and Economics.
 Dr. Bowers has published numerous articles on corporate finance and valuation.
 As a Senior Advisor for the Woodward Group, LLC, a merchant bank and consulting firm, she has performed valuation analysis for fairness opinions, mergers and acquisitions, initial public offerings, restructurings and litigation support.
 Dr. Bowers’ current interests include the development of financial markets and specialized financial instruments, capital formation, valuation and the structure of project finance in the renewable energy sector.
 Dr. Bowers is also a member of the Visiting Faculty at the Université de Paris 1 Panthéon-Sorbonne, Paris, France where she teaches Innovation in Energy Finance.

 Dr. George R. Parsons is a Professor in the School of Marine Science and Policy and holds a joint appointment in the Department of Economics.
-He has served as director of the Marine Policy Program.
 Most of Dr. Parsons’ research centers on understanding consumers’ preferences for environmental goods.
 He is a specialist in choice modeling techniques including travel cost models, hedonic price models, contingent valuation, and choice experiments.
 He has experience in survey research, discrete-choice econometrics, applied welfare economics, and consumer demand.
 His most closely related work is choice models valuing the attributes of electric vehicles, the visual disamenity of offshore wind power, beach closures (including beach narrowing due to sea level rise), and shorebird recreation.
 His work appears in the JEEM, Resource and Energy Economics, Environmental and Resource Economics, Land Economics, and other field journals in environmental economics.

 Dr. Jens Schubert is an Assistant Professor of Economics in the Department of Economics in the Lerner College of Business and Economics.
 Dr. Schubert graduated from The University of Tennessee Knoxville with a Ph.D. in Economics.
 Prior to graduate studies in Economics, he earned a Master of Science in Econophysics (Dipl.
 Phys.-Oec.) from the University of Ulm in Germany, and gained experience in the private sector, working for Accenture, Robert Bosch, and UniCredit.
 Dr. Schubert’s primary research interests are in the fields of environmental economics, energy economics, and industrial organization.
 He is also interested in questions in behavioral and financial economics.
 In his research, he is tying these interests to experimental economics and applied econometrics.